-On February 5, 2014, a shareholder derivative action was filed in Puerto Rico Commonwealth court against UBS Financial Services, Inc., UBSFS, UBSTC and all current and certain former members of the Board of Directors of such investment companies (the "UBS Defendants"), and those investment companies as nominal defendants (including the Fund), alleging that the Fund suffered hundreds of millions of dollars in losses due to alleged mismanagement, concealment of conflicts of interest, and improper recommendations by certain defendants to retail customers to use credit lines to purchase Fund shares.
+On February 5, 2014, a shareholder derivative action was filed in Puerto Rico Commonwealth court against UBS Financial Services, Inc., UBSFS, UBSTC and all current and certain former members of the Board of Directors of such investment companies, and those investment companies as nominal defendants (including the Fund), alleging that the Fund suffered hundreds of millions of dollars in losses due to alleged mismanagement, concealment of conflicts of interest, and improper recommendations by certain defendants to retail customers to use credit lines to purchase Fund shares.
 After seven years of litigation, with the case still being in the discovery phase, the parties executed a settlement agreement resolving all legal claims on December 10, 2021.
 Pursuant to the agreed-upon settlement stipulation, UBS Financial Services Inc. and UBSFS funded an escrow account with \$15,000,000 (the "Settlement Fund").
-The corresponding settlement fund, comprised of (i) the original amount plus any interest earned thereon and (ii) net of an attorney fee award in the amount of 33% of the aggregate amount of principal and accrued interest, will be allocated among the various nominal defendants (including the Fund) pro rata, based upon the market value of their respective holdings of bonds issued by Puerto Rico issuers as of January 31, 2014.
+The corresponding Settlement Fund, comprised of (i) the original amount plus any interest earned thereon and (ii) net of an attorney fee award in the amount of 33% of the aggregate amount of principal and accrued interest, will be allocated among the various nominal defendants (including the Fund) pro rata, based upon the market value of their respective holdings of bonds issued by Puerto Rico issuers as of January 31, 2014.
 On August 26, 2022, final judgment based on the settlement agreement was entered by the Puerto Rico Commonwealth Court.
-Disbursement of settlement funds is pending further court determination as to the allocation of certain litigation expenses.
-The Fund will record its allocable share of the settlement once all contingencies are resolved, and the gain is realizable.
+Since the court has failed to issue an order regarding the allocation of litigation expenses, the parties agreed on the distribution of the portion of the Settlement Fund over which there is no controversy, and that portion of the Settlement Fund was distributed to the Fund and recognized as other income during the current period amounting to \$1,313,916.
+The portion of the Settlement Fund at issue will remain in the escrow account until the Court decides the issue.